vseventer/markmyjourney/content/blog/20170507-authentic-naples-and-ancient-pompeii.md

 {{< photo "IMG_3838.JPG" >}}

 ## Pompeii
 Pompeii, thirty minutes from Naples and situated on the base of Mt.
-Vesuvius, is an ancient city completely destroyed by the vulcanic eruption in 79 AD.
+Vesuvius, is an ancient city completely destroyed by the volcanic eruption in 79 AD.
 The people of Pompeii all rushed to flee their city, leaving everything behind, yet an estimated 2,000 people did not make it.
 Nowadays, you can walk around the immense complex to get a unique insight into life in the first century.

-The Sanctuary of Apollo is one of the most prominent landmarks of Pompeii.
-DESCRIBE.
+The Sanctuary of Apollo, a place of worship, is one of the most prominent and oldest landmarks of Pompeii, dating back to the 6th century BC.
 We noticed a large number of flowers blooming around Pompeii, presumably because of the richness of the volcanic ashes that settled here.

 {{< photo "IMG_3851.JPG" >}}

-Forum, the main square of Pompeii (??), DESCRIBE.
+Forum, the main square of Pompeii, was the most important place in the city.
+All public buildings, like the administration, justice department, and market were located along the square.
+Ironically, the square was built directly aligned with Mt.
+Vesuvius, which later destroyed the city.

 {{< photo "IMG_3872.JPG" >}}

 All the way at the end of the site, far away from the entrance, you can find the Garden of the Fugitives.
-Behind glass, you can see a number of people seemingly made out of volcanic clay.
+Behind glass, you can see thirteen people seemingly made out of volcanic clay.
 This exhibit summarizes Pompeii in a nutshell, and shows how the people of this ancient city were completely taken by surprise.

 {{< photo "IMG_3861-2.JPG" >}}